dbf256/teamcity-password-reset-plugin/README.md

 This plugin allows you to reset your password in Teamcity.
 Just click "Reset password" at login screen.

 ## Install
-- Build plugin from source or download binary:
+- Build plugin from source or [download binary](https://bintray.com/artifact/download/dbf/teamcity-password-reset-plugin/teamcity-password-reset-plugin.zip)
 - Shut down Teamcity
 - Copy plugin to %TEAMCITY_DATA_PATH%\plugins directory
 - Add email configuration: to the root element (&lt;server&gt;) in %TEAMCITY_DATA_PATH%\config\main-config.xml add this section: